Here’s a set of indicators to look at some of the key Banking and Macro-economic indicators in India

 Capacity Utilisation (%)

-Capacity utilization continues to remain below par and the private capital expenditure cycle looks to be still some time away given uncertainties around COVID
+Capacity utilization continues to remain below par and the private capital expenditure cycle looks to be still some time away given uncertainties around monetary policy

 Business Expectations Index